St. Vincent Ferrer Statue: Construction and inauguration

 The groundbreaking ceremony for the whole St. Vincent Ferrer Prayer Park, the site of the statue took place on June 20, 2018.

 The construction of the St. Vincent Ferrer Statue took around ten months which involved 608 men and a woman.
 The prayer park project including the statue is privately funded by the Kasama Kita sa Barangay Foundation.

 An adjudication was held in the morning of April 5, 2019 to determine the actual height of the statue by Guinness World Records and confirm its world record claim.
 The whole prayer park was inaugurated and opened to the public at night of the same day where the St. Vincent Ferrer Statue was declared as the world's tallest bamboo statue.
-The date coincided the 400th founding anniversary of the Saint Vincent Ferrer Parish as an institution and the 600th death anniversary of the saint dedicated by the statue.
+The date coincided with the 400th anniversary of the founding of the Saint Vincent Ferrer Parish as an institution and the 600th anniversary of the death of the saint to whom the statue is dedicated.

 Monument

-The St. Vincent Ferrer Statue dedicates Vincent Ferrer, a venerated saint in Roman Catholicism who also serves as the patron saint of Bayambang.
+The St. Vincent Ferrer Statue is dedicated to Vincent Ferrer, a saint venerated in Roman Catholicism who is also the patron saint of Bayambang.
 The structure is made from bamboo supported by a steel frame structure in its interior.
 In particular, 60 tons of engineered bamboo were imported from China and 600 tons of steel were used to build the statue.
 The statue is supported by a 7.5 m deep foundation which devised 768.99 m3 of 6,000 psi cement.
 The structure is designed to be able to withstand a typhoon.

 The detailed design of the statue was made by JQS Builders through 3D polygon technology. while the steelworks fabrication and design was made by Far East Industrial Supply & Co. and by the RAA Architects Engineers and Consultants.
 Covered with 22,626 bamboo panels, the statue lacks curvatures and consists of around 5,000 polygons with the construction of the statue's head depicting the saint's curly hair with around 700 polygons being the most tedious.

 The official height of 50.23 m was confirmed by Guinness World Records by Swapnil Dangarikar, an adjudicator from India.
 This value includes the statue and its base; the statue figure is 42 m without its base.